 It raises the question “how to know if you’ve got product market fit?”.

 And there are 1.52 Billion answers to that question.

 “I’ve noticed that most people (including myself) have only a vague grasp on what product-market fit actually is.
 And even fewer people are going after it in a systematic way.
 For my own benefit if nothing else, last year I began collecting the best descriptions of PMF that I could find across Twitter, podcasts, books, and blog posts.”

 Lenny’s article ranks as #2 in Google’s indexing of the 1.5 Billion answers.

 I greatly respect someone with Lenny’s experience admitting he’s muddled on this matter.
 For the record, so am I. And to be clear, I’m not in the same league as Lenny Rachitsky.

-In fact, Larry’s latest article (published 17 hours before this masterpiece 😉 ) is entitled “What it Feels Like When You’ve Found Product Market Fit”.
+In fact, Lenny’s latest article (published 17 hours before this masterpiece 😉 ) is entitled “What it Feels Like When You’ve Found Product Market Fit”.